bakissation/ssl-renew/README.md

-# Automated SSL Certificate Renewal System for fatoura.app
+# Automated SSL Certificate Renewal

 ## Overview

-This project provides an automated SSL certificate renewal system for the domain fatoura.app.
+This project provides an automated SSL certificate renewal system for a domain.
 It uses Docker, Nginx, Certbot, and a custom Python script to manage and automate the SSL certificate renewal process.

 ## System Components